-Interceptor VS Heartgard
+Interceptor VS HeartGard

 Both of these are extremely well known, vet trusted and effective heartworm preventatives.
-They both come in the form of a chewable tablet that most dogs will eat like any other treatments available to them.
+They both come in the form of a chewable tablet that most dogs will eat like any other treat available to them.

 As with most medications for dogs each dose lasts for 30 days.
 Giving them the medication once a month will continue to fight off heartworm and other infectious worms your dog may end up with.

 The price for the two different medications is almost the exact same – and likely will be for some time to come.
 So if you like to get more bang for your buck then Interceptor is most definitely the way you want to go!